 You must review everything that hides behind the German Shepherd Rottweiler mix before acquiring a puppy.
 The mixtures of these two breeds are commonly known as Rottie Shepherd, defining how good this canine breed is.
 The appearance of this mixture is very beautiful.
 However, certain things about their health must be considered.

 During this guide, several interesting points will be analyzed to help you understand everything related to this mixture.

 - 1 What Is A Shepweiler?

-- 2 What Are Some Basic Information About Shepweilers?
+- 2 What Are Some Common Information About Shepweilers?

-- 5 How to Train a German Shepherd Rottweiler Mix?
+- 5 Training a German Shepherd Rottweiler Mix

 Shepweilers are dogs that are linked by crossing a German Shepherd and a Rottweiler.
 The dogs that are products of this mix have excellent qualities that make them affectionate and have great energy to play.
 Both breeds have Energy qualities, and when combined, you can have a very loyal dog to share with them.